 What I do know, though, is that Jesus preached a message of love for everyone.
 As did the Buddha.
-So, whether you call it prayer or meditation (and yes I know that those are two different things), as long as you do it with love, I'm pretty sure you're alright regardless of what God you pray to.
+So, whether you call it prayer or meditation (and yes, I know that those are two different things), as long as you do it with love, I'm pretty sure you're all right regardless of what God you pray to.

-So this Easter, sit, be quiet, and meditate on anything you want.
-Be it to quiet your mind, or to contemplate life on a higher plane, breathe deep and quiet that voice in the back of your head.
+So go ahead and meditate away—just do it with love and acceptance and equanimity.
+Feel into the practice's benefits and quiet your mind, contemplate life on a higher plane, and quiet that voice in the back of your head.
 Lower your stress and open your spirit to the Universe that is all around.
-Just do it with love and acceptance and equanimity, and I am sure Jesus would smile.

 Meditate upon these things; give thyself wholly to them; that thy profiting may appear to all.
 (Timothy 4:15)

 And when you pray, do not be like the hypocrites, for they love to pray standing in the synagogues and on the street corners to be seen by men.
 I tell you, they have received their reward in full.
 But when you pray, go into your room and close the door and pray to your Father who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 And when you pray do not keep on babbling like pagans, for they think they will be heard for their many words.
 Do not be like them, for your Father knows what you need before you ask.
 (Matthew 6: 5-8)